jcvold/aws-elastic-wordpress-tf/README.md

 The `A4LVPC.yaml` file is included for reference only and is not actually used in this project.

+There are a few changes from the source instructions for my own setup.
+These can mostly be found in the `variables.tf` file.
+I use us-east-2 instead of us-east-1, and my subnet CIDRs are slightly different.

 ## Installation

 Navigate to the desired **Stage** folder and run: